deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

 ```

 ### 3b.
 Contract variables

-The contract will store a number of things.
-Firstly, it needs to store variables which tell the oracle what it is requesting.
-Each oracle job has a unique Key Hash, which is used to identify tasks that it should perform.
-The contract will store the Key Hash that identifies Chainlink VRF, and the fee amount, to use in the request.
+A number of items will be stored in the contract.
+To begin, it must store variables that tell the oracle about the request.
+Each Oracle job has its own Key Hash, which is used to identify which tasks it should perform.
+To use in the request, the contract will store the Key Hash that identifies Chainlink VRF, as well as the fee amount.

 ```cpp